cityjson/specs/specifications/cityjson-specs.md

 A Material Object:

-  - must have one member with the name "name", whose value is a string identifying the material.
+  - must have one member with the name `name`, whose value is a string identifying the material.
   - may have the following members:
-    1. "ambient" (ambient colour), whose value is an array with 3 numbers between 0.0 and 1.0
+    1. `ambient` (ambient colour), whose value is an array with 3 numbers between 0.0 and 1.0
-    1. "diffuse" (diffuse colour), whose value is an array with 3 numbers between 0.0 and 1.0
+    1. `diffuse` (diffuse colour), whose value is an array with 3 numbers between 0.0 and 1.0
-    1. "specular" (specular colour), whose value is an array with 3 numbers between 0.0 and 1.0
+    1. `specular` (specular colour), whose value is an array with 3 numbers between 0.0 and 1.0
-    1. "specular-diffuse" (the weight of the specular colour), whose value is a number between 0 and 1000
+    1. `specular-diffuse` (the weight of the specular colour), whose value is a number between 0 and 1000
-    1. "illumination", whose value is an integer between 0 and 10
+    1. `illumination`, whose value is an integer between 0 and 10
-    1. "transparency", whose value is a number between 0.0 and 1.0 (1.0 being completely opaque)
+    1. `transparency`, whose value is a number between 0.0 and 1.0 (1.0 being completely opaque)

 ```json
 "materials": [